-An alternative path to improve patient engagement and satisfaction is to mount a smaller smart, touch screen television on an arm close to the bedside for the patient.
-This approach successfully bridges the interaction gap created by footwall TVs and it solves some of the issues associated with consumer tablet risks.
+An alternative path to improve patient engagement and satisfaction is to mount a personal smart, touch screen TV on an arm to provide full range of motion close to the bedside for the patient.
+This approach successfully bridges the interaction gap created by having footwall TVs across the room, and it solves some of the issues associated with consumer tablet risks.

-Being able to use touch navigation is an obvious and natural way for patients to adopt and use their patient portal and access a patient view of their Electronic Health Records (EHRs.)
-This can give the patient a sense of personal ownership with their device and with access to their healthcare information it will promote patients to become actively involved in their care.
+Touch navigation is a natural way for patients to adopt and use their patient portal and access their Electronic Health Records (EHRs.)
+This can give the patient a sense of personal ownership with their device, and with access to their healthcare information it provides a sense of control and creates patients who become actively involved in their care.

-The negative aspects that relate to a personal arm mounted tv come down to cost and patient room design.
+The negative aspects that relate to a personal arm mounted TV come down to cost and patient room design.
 The cost of a footwall TV is distinctly lower because the purchaser now must buy the hardware to mount an arm and TV instead of just a TV.
-But if one measures usage return on investment, the benefits outweigh the cost.
+But if one considers and measures workflow time savings from smart TVs, the benefits outweigh the cost.

 There are obviously many factors to consider when selecting a patient engagement system and how the experience is delivered.
 It would be unwise to select a one-size-fits-all solution for the entirety of a facility.
 It is best to approach the project with the question, “What application provides the most value to the patient and which solution will be the easiest to get patients engaged?”

 The goal to strive for is to find the most personal approach to naturally foster usage by the patient.
-By recognizing the strengths and weaknesses of every delivery mechanism on the market, healthcare providers can prescribe and deliver interactive patient systems and create the best environment to entertain and educate the patient as they heal.
+By recognizing the strengths and weaknesses of every delivery mechanism on the market, healthcare providers can prescribe and deliver interactive patient systems.
+This creates the best environment to entertain and educate the patient as they heal.

 What are some other positive or negative aspects of bedside patient tvs?
 Let us know what you think in the comments below!